-But car insurance rates vary widely by company, and many drivers can find coverage for even less.
+But car insurance rates vary widely by company, and many drivers with clean records can find coverage for even less.
 In fact, several insurance companies have average rates as low as $49 per month, according to our research.

 In the article below, we’ll explore the cheapest companies for different types of drivers in Montana to help you find the best coverage for your needs and budget.